Alternative Dispute Resolution (ADR)

 Resolution Meeting Facilitation:

-We encourage you to talk first with the Special Education Administrator from your district to attempt to resolve your issue.
+We encourage you to talk first with your district's Special Education Administrator to resolve issues.
 If you are not comfortable with this venue, call the SELPA Intake Coordinator at 510-525-9800.
-The SELPA Intake Coordinator will provide information about the ADR process, and assist in determining which of the ADR strategies would be most appropriate for your situation.
+The SELPA Intake Coordinator will provide information about the ADR process and assist in determining which of the ADR strategies would be most appropriate for your situation.